HakiimJ/hakiimj.github.io/_pages/about.md

 Recent updates:
 * <b>2025 June</b>: I've got my PhD thesis examination result - a minor correction (HOORAY) and nominated for The Outstanding Theses Award (ANOTHER HOORAY)!
+* <b>2025 May</b>: Delivered a guest lecture on data science at the Department of Mathematics, Universitas Airlangga, Indonesia!
-* <b>2025 May</b>: Initiated the international inter-department collaboration between Universiti Putra Malaysia (Department of Mathematics and Statistics) and Universitas Airlangga (Department of Mathematics)!
+* <b>2025 May</b>: Initiated the international inter-department collaboration between Universiti Putra Malaysia, Malaysia (Department of Mathematics and Statistics) and Universitas Airlangga, Indonesia (Department of Mathematics)!
 * <b>2025 April</b>: A NAIO AI Talent representative to discuss and validate the development of Malaysian AI Literacy Framework and Guidelines, organised by the Ministry of Education (MOE), Malaysia.
 * <b>2025 Mar</b>: Appointed as the leader for Education Sector in [AI Talent Working Group](https://ai.gov.my/media/news-details/14022025_PRESS_RELEASE_NAIO_ENGAGES_STAKEHOLDERS_TO_SHAPE_MALAYSIA%E2%80%99S_AI_LANDSCAPE.pdf): National Artificial Intelligence Office (NAIO), Ministry of Digital, Malaysia
 * <b>2025 Mar</b>: I launched a [Medium page](https://hakiimjamaluddin.medium.com/) to share my PhD journey!